High Rise To Learn The Truth

 “I won’t… I’ll write longer words next time…I’ve got a reputation to uphold”, Eddie replies with a sense of humor.

-I walk on the travertine tiles examining every detail, I don’t know what I’m looking for.
+I walk on the ceramic tiles examining every detail, I don’t know what I’m looking for.
 I find myself astray, leaning towards Clyde’s office.
 I have a overwhelming urge to open the bottom drawer on his desk.
-It is almost as if my hands are being guided by something else.
+It is almost as if my hands are being guided by something in the drawer.
+I find a pay as you go cell phone.
+I turn it on to find several unknown female names and numbers.
+The more I scroll down the blue screen, the more shocking and surreal it becomes.
+On the bottom of the contact list on his phone he had three names labeled as wife number 1 (the cook), wife number two (the maid) and wife number three (the Stupid One).
+I was labeled as number three, even though we were not wed yet.

 “What is this?
 There’s got to be a reasonable explanation for everything.